Zero-Dynamics/cash-core/doc/guide-startmany.md

     * Click *Request payment*
 5. Click the *Copy Address* button

-Create a new wallet address for each Dynode.
+Create a new wallet address for each ServiceNode.

 Close your QT Wallet.